Important information about attendance….

 Q. What will happen if my child’s attendance falls below 95%?

-A. Stockbridge Village Primary School monitors pupil attendance at least 3 times a year.
+A. Stockbridge Village Primary School monitors pupil attendance throughout the year.
 You will be sent a letter to inform you of the attendance percentage and you may be invited to a School Attendance Meeting at the school.

 Q. Isn’t my child entitled to 10 days holiday days a year?